spiffe/spiffe/standards/WIT-SVID.md

 The Workload Identity Token (WIT) is a token format specified by the IETF WIMSE working group in the [WIMSE Workload Credentials][1] document.
 The WIT binds a public key to the identity of a workload.

 The WIT-SVID is a sub-profiling of this token format for use in SPIFFE contexts.
-This document will not redefine key elements specified within the upstream [WIMSE Workload Credentials][1] document and as such the reader should be familiar with this document and its contents before implementing WIT-SVID.
+This document does not redefine key elements specified within the upstream [WIMSE Workload Credentials][1] document and as such the reader should be familiar with this document and its contents before implementing WIT-SVID.

 WIT-SVIDs are [JSON Web Tokens (JWT)][6] encoded using [JSON Web Signature (JWS)][2] compact serialization.